San Francisco, California

 Waterlution inspires pattern-making and pattern-breaking change towards a healthy and sustainable relationship with water.

 We develop dynamic communities of action by providing opportunities for leadership development and multi-stakeholder dialogue around local, regional and national water issues.

 Waterlution Hubs are all about building robust communities of effective water leadership.
-Based in select cities across Canada, they are networks of water-focused change-makers who learn from one another and build each others’ capacity to make real change towards the sustainable management of water resources and watersheds in their communities.
+We build networks of water-focused change-makers who learn from one another and build each others’ capacity to make real change towards the sustainable management of water resources and watersheds in their communities.